NeoGeographyToolkit/StereoPipeline/docs/tools/point2dem.rst

     Erode input point clouds by this many pixels at boundary (after outliers are removed, but before filling in holes).

---use-surface-sampling
-    Use the older algorithm, interpret the point cloud as a surface made up of triangles and sample it (prone to aliasing).

---fsaa
-    Oversampling amount to perform antialiasing.
-Obsolete, can be used only in conjunction with ``--use-surface-sampling``.

 --threads <integer (default: 0)>
     Select the number of threads to use for each process.
 If 0, use the value in ~/.vwrc.